OpenEvalProject/evals/manuscripts/elife-14577/v1/manuscript.md

 ## Abstract

-10.7554/eLife.14577.001 The root cap has a fundamental role in sensing environmental cues as well as regulating root growth via altered meristem activity.
+The root cap has a fundamental role in sensing environmental cues as well as regulating root growth via altered meristem activity.
 Despite this well-established role in the control of developmental processes in roots, the root cap’s function in nutrition remains obscure.
-Here, we uncover its role in phosphate nutrition by targeted cellular inactivation or phosphate transport complementation in Arabidopsis , using a transactivation strategy with an innovative high-resolution real-time 33 P imaging technique.
+Here, we uncover its role in phosphate nutrition by targeted cellular inactivation or phosphate transport complementation in Arabidopsis, using a transactivation strategy with an innovative high-resolution real-time 33P imaging technique.
 Remarkably, the diminutive size of the root cap cells at the root-to-soil exchange surface accounts for a significant amount of the total seedling phosphate uptake (approximately 20%).
 This level of Pi absorption is sufficient for shoot biomass production (up to a 180% gain in soil), as well as repression of Pi starvation-induced genes.
 These results extend our understanding of this important tissue from its previously described roles in environmental perception to novel functions in mineral nutrition and homeostasis control.
-DOI: http://dx.doi.org/10.7554/eLife.14577.001

 ## Introduction